isiahmeadows/mithril.js/design/modal.md

 - To hide the modal (like on close), simply don't render the element.
 - To show from the accessibility tree, just use `"aria-hidden": "false"` in `attrs.content`.
 - To set a close transition, use a `transition(...)` in the modal child element - that blocks closure as necessary so the transition can run, and it blocks even the overlay from going away.
-    - You can set this both on the overlay *and* the
+    - You can set this both on the overlay *and* the inner modal box.